-There is a page How to raise issues in the i18n Tracker that describes, step-by-step, how to raise issues as you review a spec.
+There is a page How to review specs and raise issues that describes, step-by-step, how to raise issues as you review a spec.

 We are currently developing a checklist to help you with suggestions of things to look for.
 It's by no means exhaustive, and it's still in development, so don't expect it to be perfect either.
 However, as you drill down in that page you reach a list of "Recommendations" which will give you ideas.
 If there is a 'more' link at the end of the recommendation, click on it to better understand the topic.

 Since May 2012, see the www-international archive, and search for 'minutes' in the subject.

 Apr 2011 - May 2012, see the public-i18n-core mail archive.

 Aug 2008 - Apr 2011, see the Agenda builder wiki page.